the rise of the digital customer profile

 Where, as examined, manual processes can prove daunting, digital KYC profiles fundamentally recast the KYC operations of refresh and monitoring.

-There are many advantages that come with utilising technology, and particularly automation, in this way, with some of the most valuable, which show the vast benefits, being:
+There are many advantages that come with utilizing technology, and particularly automation, in this way, with some of the most valuable, which show the vast benefits, being:

-To find out more about the benefits of digital KYC profiles and how utilising automation technology can benefit your business, get in touch with our team today.
+To find out more about the benefits of digital KYC profiles and how utilizing automation technology can benefit your business, get in touch with our team today.

 Roger co-founded Encompass and has brought the company’s vision to life expanding its reach and impact from Australia to the UK.
 His global outlook is informed by a highly successful international sales career with Andersen Consulting and then Unisys in the USA, South Africa, and Australia, as well as leadership roles in Asia.

 Prior to Encompass, Roger founded Pacific Advantage Services, raised Capital from Europe for Asian distribution, and completed a trade sale to IM Invest.